Applying for Grants?

 Please download the appropriate budget form when applying for Utah Arts & Museums grants.

-FY18 General Operating Support Budget – Use For: Museum Tier & II, General Operating Support I & II, Capacity Building, and Local Arts Agency Grants
+FY19 General Operating Support Budget – Use For: Museum General Operating Support Tier I & II, Arts General Operating Support, Local Arts Agency, and Capacity Building Grants.

 Final Reports are due August 1st

 To fill out your final report, please return to the website where you applied for the grant, uamgrants.utah.gov.
 Your username is your email address and if you have forgotten your password, you can have a temporary password sent to you from the site.
 Once on the site, select “UPDATE”, then click on the application for the grant you applied for.
 There you can select “NEW FINAL REPORT” where you will fill it out and submit it online.
 If you need additional information about filling out the Final Report, you may watch our video.

 Office of Museum Services and Utah Arts Council Board-Approved Grants – FY16